 You’ll want to read this one closely in order to make the most of your Disneyland vacation.
-Here are 20 of the best things you can get for free at Disneyland.
+Here are 20 Ways to Score Free Stuff at Disneyland.
 That’s right: there are free things at Disneyland Resort.
-Here’s how to take advantage of them all.
+Make sure you take advantage of them all.

 FREE!
 FREE!
 FREE!
 As far as the eye can see- there are free things at Disneyland.

 No, I’m not crazy, thank you very much, but I can hear it now.

 What in the WORLD is she talking about, free at Disneyland?
 Girl, those tickets and Disneyland good neighbor hotels are expensive!
 Don’t even get me started on airfare- I’m not even sure where the closest Disneyland airport is?!

 Yes, this is true.
 I won’t even argue that point.

 However, I know you’re going.
 You know you’re going.
 Disney knows you’re going.

 So you might as well get the most bang for your buck while you are there.
 Here’s a list of 20 free things you can take advantage of at Disneyland.